Date(s) - Wednesday, August 3rd

 Join author and historian Ori Z. Soltes as he places the story of the unique Bene Israel Jewish community within the larger narrative of Jewish migration to, residence within, and emigration from India—largely to Israel.
 Soltes will also connect the story of the Bene Israel to the fascinating life and vibrant, multivalent art of Siona Benjamin, an internationally recognized artist from within the Bene Israel community.

 Ori Soltes’ recently published volume, Growing Up Jewish in India, includes a historical account of the primary Jewish communities of India, their synagogues, and unique Indian Jewish custom, as well as the memoir of growing up Jewish in India by Siona Benjamin, and over 150 images exploring how Indian Jews retained their unique characteristics while integrating into the larger Indian society.
-The program will be followed immediately by a book sale and signing.

 Museum Members $5 | Nonmembers $10